Advanced Finance

 Example: Future and Options for Jack Mining Company

-Jack Mining Company is worried about short-term volatility in revnues.
+Jack Mining Company is worried about short-term volatility in revenues.

-Gold currently seels for USD /ounce, but the price is volatile and could fall to or rise to in the next momth.
+Gold currently sells for USD /ounce, but the price is volatile and could fall to or rise to in the next month.
 Jack will sell ounces to the market in the same period.

 1. If Jack remains unhedged (Market Exposure), he remains fully exposed to the "spot" price.